Guidance

 This document sets out how HMRC will use its powers under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017, referred to as ‘the regulations’.

-HMRC may treat any breach of the regulations as a criminal matter.
+• treat the breach as a criminal matter

 HMRC’s role under the regulations

-HMRC must monitor the businesses for which we are responsible, and make sure they comply with the regulations.
-Our role includes:
+As a supervisor, HMRC monitors the businesses we are responsible for and makes sure they follow the regulations.
+We:

-• maintaining a register of the businesses we supervise
+• keep a register of the businesses we supervise

-• providing education and guidance to help businesses understand their obligations
+• provide education and guidance to registered businesses, to help them understand their obligations

 HMRC’s approach to non-compliance

-• prevent non-compliance by making sure that businesses’ processes and interactions with customers help them stay on the right side of the law — we will challenge high risk businesses and those with inappropriate controls to put things right
+We prevent non-compliance by looking at business processes and interactions with customers.
+We challenge high risk businesses and those with inappropriate controls to put things right.

 HMRC’s power under the regulations

-HMRC have certain civil powers under the regulations to tackle non-compliance.
-This guidance covers the more common situations and is not a definitive list.
+HMRC have civil powers under the regulations to tackle non-compliance.
+This guidance is not a definitive list.

 • inspect business premises